olaviinha/EventClockerMcClockyFace/README.md

 Live demo: https://inha.asia/dmo/clocker/

-It is probably best suited for daily or weekly reoccurring events, but can also be used with dates.
+It is probably best suited for daily or weekly recurring events, but can also be used with dates.

 I.e. it takes your data like this:
 ```